waggjeff/DE-Zoomcamp-FinalProject/README.md

 - Once DBT project is inintialized, click on 'Develop'

 - create a branch of main repository and make a model in the models directory by creating a new file.
-In this case, the model updates the '' table in BigQuery
+In this case, the model updates the 'mythic-byway-375404.stocks.nyse' table in BigQuery by adding a new column 'gain', which is the percentage daily gain for each stock on a given day.
+A new table is then written to the Dataset called: 'nyse_newtable'.

+-